What Is Tooth Sensitivity?

 - Garlic offers a lot of natural compounds that can improve your overall dental health.
 It is a natural antibacterial and antiseptic agent and can relieve tooth sensitivity pain as well as more severe issues, like abscesses/infections.
 Make a paste with one crushed garlic clove, ½ teaspoon of salt, and a few teaspoons of water, and gently coat the affected tooth or teeth.
 Allow it to sit for several minutes, and then rinse thoroughly.
 Even using this method once a day can alleviate pain, sensitivity, and other issues.

 Dealing with sensitive teeth on a daily basis is no laughing matter.
 Fortunately, there are a variety of easy and healthful ways to treat it and prevent it from happening again.
-Contact us for more information and professional dental help.
+If you have more questions check out our FAQ page or contact us for more information and professional dental help.